 It is mandatory that you live (this includes sleeping) in the OTS dormitories.
 Trainees will usually share a room with another trainee.
 There will be a security drawer in your room to lock up valuables.
 You must bring your own bath towels and washcloths or purchase them upon arrival.
 Washers and dryers are available for student use at no charge.
-Custodial service for all rooms and community areas is provided six days a week, but you are responsible for the cleanliness of your room.
+Custodial/housekeeping services are NOT provided for rooms and community areas, and therefore you are responsible for the cleanliness of your room.
 Rooms are carpeted and furnished with minimal furniture.
 Each room is provided with an iron and ironing board.
 The rooms DO NOT have TVs, telephones, refrigerators, microwaves, bath towels, wash cloths, coffee makers, or clothes hangers.

-All dorm rooms are equipped with a government laptop computer; however, use of these computers is currently limited due to ongoing changes to Air Force network security requirements and limited availability/use of Common Access Cards (CACs).
-All trainees are highly encouraged to bring their own laptop to training.
+All trainees are highly encouraged to bring their own laptops/tablets and/or printing devices to training.
 Additionally, personally procured/purchased access to the internet (e.g. MiFi, 3G/4G device, etc.) is recommended as government provided wireless internet connectivity is currently limited on the OTS campus and Maxwell AFB.
-Wireless internet is available in various locations on the campus, but connection speeds will vary based upon the number of students using it.
+Wireless internet is available in various locations on the campus, but connection speeds may become impaired based upon the number of students using it.
 There are other locations on the base that offer free wireless network access, but you will have very limited access to those locations for at least the first 2 weeks of training.
+Printing services are also limited on the OTS campus.
 Computer access for personal services such as Skype and Oovoo are not available on government computers.
 These services, along with social media and all personal business, must be conducted on a personal computer or hand held device.
-Again, personal computers are not a mandatory training requirement, but highly encouraged.
+Again, personal computers are highly encouraged.
 Personal computers WILL NOT be plugged into the military network.

 Weekend travel will vary depending on the 23d Training Squadron Commander's direction and/or hazardous weather conditions, but trainees are not authorized to stay off of the OTS Complex overnight during training.
 During the first few weekends you will not be allowed to travel off base.
 In addition, some training may occur during the weekends when you have off-base privileges.
 If there are no training requirements or restrictions on the weekend, you may travel only within a 120-mile radius from Montgomery.
 Bottom line: do not make any plans for traveling outside of the 120-mile radius during your time here without prior approval from the Commander.